 - Form 700: Statement of Economic Interest (pdf)

 - Reference Guide to the Form 700 (pdf)

 - Frequently Asked Questions - Form 700 (pdf)

-- Limitations and Restrictions on Gifts, Honoraria, Travel and Loans 2015 (PDF)
+- Limitations and Restrictions on Gifts, Honoraria, Travel and Loans (pdf)

-- Form 700 Statement of Economic Interests Form 700-U and Instructions for Statement of Economic Interests for Principal Investigators (PDF)
+- Form 700-U: Statement of Economic Interest for Principal Investigators (pdf)